 Fun & Games

 This page on Hercule Poirot Central is simply for amusement.
-New to this section--and returning after quite an absence!--is "Herculego Poirot", our Belgian detective living in the LEGO world
+Returning after quite an absence is "Herculego Poirot", our Belgian detective living in the LEGO world

 Enter into the unique world of Herculego Poirot, the detective solving cases in the LEGO format.
 Test your knowledge by identifying crime scenes and answering challenge

 questions.
 Click here to get started in viewing the photos and assist Herculego and his allies.

 LEGO, the Minifigure, and the Brick and Knob configurations are trademarks of the LEGO Group.

 Think you know Agatha Christie?
 Hercule Poirot, maybe?
 Challenge yourself with these crosswords, old and new, online right here!
 Don't have time to solve the clues?
 Then

 print these out on paper to solve the mystery later.